Meet the Team - State Energy Office

 Shauna Basques, Communications Coordinator / Energy Analyst

 Shauna is a Communications Coordinator and Energy Analyst for TDEC OEP.
 She leads the development of OEP’s communications and outreach materials and serves as the primary author and designer of the OEP website and Annual Reports.
-She also works to advance OEP’s sustainable transportation programming, primarily through her involvement in the Middle-West Tennessee Clean Fuels Coalition and her assistance in administering the VW Settlement EMT.
+She also works to advance OEP’s sustainable transportation programming, primarily through her involvement in the Middle-West Tennessee Clean Fuels Coalition and administration of the VW Settlement EMT.
 Shauna came to TDEC in 2017 from the University of Central Florida, where she earned an M.F.A. in Writing and worked with the Central Florida Clean Cities Coalition to advance alternative fuels in the region.
 Before that, Shauna worked with the American Lung Association in Minnesota to provide outreach on vehicle electrification and workplace charging.
 Shauna graduated with high distinction and honors from the University of Iowa with a B.A. in English and a Certificate in Sustainability.